aklampert/drug_scraper/README.md

-# County Radius Scraper
+# Drug Scraper
-A simple package that can scrape zip-codes.com as follows and spit out a nice dataframe with the metadata:
+A simple package that can scrape lists of drugs by letter from drug sites (right now, just RxList and Drugs.com) spits out a nice dataframe with the metadata.
-   * Zip codes within a certain radius of a specific zip code
-   * City, County, Zip for provided state and county name
-   * Latitude and Longitudinal coordinates for specific zip code

-You can easily use this package to pull data for multiple zips-within-radius, or counties.
+You can easily use this package to download all drugs listed on each of the websites.